dentarg/auth0-blog/_posts/2017-08-16-javascript-for-microcontrollers-and-iot-part-3.markdown

 }, 0);
 ```

 Here we see we have a function that gets repeatedly executed as fast as possible after giving the system some time to process other stuff.
 The function checks whether there is a new connection available, and if there is and it remains connected, it attempts to read data from it.
 This is done for all active connections, which are stored inside the `httpClients` array.
 All disconnected TCP connections are discarded after each loop (and collected by the garbage collector eventually).
 A new instance of the`HTTP` class is created for each new connection.
 The handler for HTTP requests is the `handler` function, which simply checks for one of two endpoints: the main page, and the endpoint that returns sensor data.
-The `page` variable is where the HTML file the serves as our main page is stored as a string.
+The `page` variable is where the HTML file that serves as our main page is stored as a string.

 Other functions from the `main.js` file: